vn971/linux-color-inversion/README.md

 See below on how to enable this color transformation on Linux (compton).
 You can test it on images with GIMP:
 1. Menu > Colors > HueSaturation > Hue > 180 > OK.
 2. Menu > Colors > Invert

-## RGB shift (light bias)
-The same as RGB shift, but with a bias to "colorfullness" for dark colors (also making them less dark).

-It tends to preserve "colorfullness" a bit better than "RGB shift".
-It loses the RGB space a bit though because of taking fractions.
-The "color gamut" is preserved.

-This seems to be a controversal color inversion technique, but it actually gives pretty good results for e.g. code diffs (TODO: add screenshots).
-I'll write a full description later.

 ## Making it work with "compton"